Skip to content

 • benchmark representative workloads rather than minimal test cases.

-Small configuration changes can have a large impact on performance and accuracy.
+Small configuration changes can have a large impact on both performance and accuracy.

 Practical performance tips